E-delweiss/Food_Recognition/README.md

 * Drink (soda can, juice can, water bottle...)
 * Cheese

-Since I do not have a large dataset, I took advantage of pretrained ResNet 152 to custruct a *yoloResNet* model which has ??? non-trainable parameters.
+Since I do not have a large dataset, I took advantage of pretrained ResNet 152 to custruct a *yoloResNet* model.

 ```
 ===============================================================================================